Open-MBEE/mtip-sparx/README.md

 * Import HUDS V2 XML
   * Open existing project file or create a new project you would like to import your model/package into.
   * Select to “Specialize” tab in EA toolbar
-* Open MTIP AddIn menu from Add-Ins panel
+  * Open MTIP Add-In menu from Add-Ins panel
-* Select “Launch” from AddIn dropdown menu
+  * Select “Launch” from Add-In dropdown menu
   * Select “Import from HUDS XML”
   * Select HUDS V2 XML(s) to import (multiple HUDS V2 XML files can be imported)
   * Select “Import”
   * Message will appear once import is complete
-* Import logs can be found in .....
+  * Import logs can be found in the users "Documents" directory

 * Export HUDS V2 XML
-  * Open existing project for export
+  * Open existing project to export
   * In project browser select Root Node or Package you would like to export (Can only select one at a time)
   * Two options for export
     * Navigate to “Specialize” tab in EA toolbar and open MTIP AddIn menu from Add-Ins panel